leangjia/blender_docs/trunk/blender_docs/manual/addons/materials/material_library.rst

 Instructions
 ============

-It's advisable to add a :term:`fake user` to your materials and to save your blend-file before use.
+It's advisable to add a :term:`Fake User` to your materials and to save your blend-file before use.

 New Library ``+``